sviengkhou/embrionix-monitoring/readme.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

 The monitor tool contains 4 container images:
-* ionixmon: Main webpage for registering and monitoring devices.
+* ionixmon: 127.0.0.1:8060: Main webpage for registering and monitoring devices.
 One container will be spawned on host per monitored device.
-* Prometheus: Datalogging server
+* Prometheus: 127.0.0.1:9090: Datalogging server
-* Grafana: Main UI
+* Grafana: 127.0.0.1:3000: Main UI
-* prometheus_interface: Docker image with scripts to monitor Embrionix devices
+* prometheus_interface: Docker image with scripts to monitor Embrionix devices.
+Metrics are shown on monitor docker container ip port 10600.

 Prerequisites:
 * A running Docker instance with docker-compose installed